4 August 2012

 This was all very spur of the moment – I am sure these little breads would be great used to scoop up curry or similar.

 After lunch I messed around in the fridge, as one does, and came across a cup of cold porridge.
 Obviously I was delighted, who wouldn’t be?
-As I was fresh from munging flour into cold dal my mind ran along similar lines and I decided to make …

-(Quite) a while ago now I wrote an article for Vegetarian Living on Mrs. Beeton’s Vegetarian Cooking and this was one of her good ideas.
+Quite a while ago now I wrote an article for Vegetarian Living on Mrs. Beeton’s Vegetarian Cooking and this was one of her good ideas.
 In my grandmother’s edition Mrs. B says to knead into cold porridge “as much flour as will enable it to be rolled out ¼” thick but that was a bit too basic and heavy for me so here is my version

 300g cold porridge